• SCCT Dec '23

 Imagination Stations

-For kids who may not want to play on the larger structures, the Play Cafe will have several Imagination Stations.
+For kids who may not want to play on the larger structures, the Play Cafe has several Imagination Stations.
 These are small areas that are themed where kids can use their imaginations to become whatever their little hearts desire.

-Some of the themed Imagination Stations will include a veterinarian’s office, a fire station, a princess castle, and a doctor’s office.
+Some of the themed Imagination Stations are a veterinarian’s office, a fire station, a taco truck, and a doctor’s office.

 Safety at the Play Cafe